Q. What is a charter school?

 - A minimum grade of 70% is needed to pass and earn credit for a course.

 Q. Does Collegium employ Pennsylvania certified teachers?

 A. Yes.
-Our goal is to staff 100% of Collegium's classrooms with certified teachers and, as of the date of this publication, all except one of Collegium’s teachers are PA teacher certified.
+All of Collegium's teachers are PA certified.
 In accordance with the Pennsylvania Charter School Law, 75% of a Pennsylvania charter school's professional staff must hold appropriate certification.
-Exceptions to the PA Teacher Certification requirement are reserved for specialty area classes.
-All core academic subject teachers possess PA Teacher Certification.

 Q. How are teachers evaluated at Collegium Charter School?

 A. Collegium teachers are held accountable for student performance and are evaluated as follows:

 - Teachers undergo formal and informal evaluations by Collegium administrators.

 - Collegium parents complete surveys to assess the school.
 Results are used to determine areas of strength, areas needing improvement, and scores are incorporated into the teachers’ annual bonuses*.

 - Teachers are assessed on improving student performance as measured by annual standardized tests.

 - Teachers are required to continue their education through graduate level course work, conferences, and continuing education programs.